yudjee/react_weather/README.md

 * Choose city from list(or find you interested in) and add to main page.
 * Click button to update weather forecast.
 * Delete city card.
-* Choosen cities are saved to LocalStorage
+* Chosen cities are saved to LocalStorage

 ## Available Scripts